Mason McTavish

-Mason Dale McTavish (born January 30, 2003) is a Swiss-born Canadian professional ice hockey centre and alternate captain for the Anaheim Ducks of the National Hockey League (NHL).
-McTavish was selected third overall by the Ducks in the 2021 NHL entry draft.
+Mason Dale McTavish (born January 30, 2003) is a Canadian professional ice hockey player who is a centre for the St. Louis Blues of the National Hockey League (NHL).
+McTavish was selected third overall by the Anaheim Ducks in the 2021 NHL entry draft.
 He made his NHL debut with the Ducks in 2021.
 Internationally McTavish played for the Canada national team at the 2022 Winter Olympics.